DJ5harma/Sunu-OS/README.md

 NOTE: It works according to how vite makes react distributables, so it may not work in other configurations

-- You have download/copy "build".
+- You have to copy "#BUILD_FOR_SUNU.cjs" inside your project's root.
 - Then just run :

 ```